How much Vitamin D is enough?

 I wish I could give you a definitive answer to this question.
 Vitamin D is getting a lot of attention in nutrition circles these days.
 Many health experts are saying that most of us aren't getting enough of the "sunshine vitamin," depending on where you live, your lifestyle, and even your skin color.

-Since recent studies are finding that Vitamin D, in addition to promoting healthy bones, may also have a protective factor for certain types of cancer,
+Since recent studies are finding that Vitamin D, in addition to promoting healthy bones, also has a roll in immune function and may be a protective factor for certain types of cancer,

 it becomes an important issue.

 I don't know if your dietitian is making this as a general recommendation for everyone, or if you have some specific issues that he/she feels would be addressed by taking Vitamin D.

 You probably know that Vitamin D is a fat-soluble vitamin, which means that any excess can be stored in your body.

 For this reason there is more potential for toxicity than with water-soluble vitamins.
 One concern about taking too much Vitamin D is that it can lead to kidney stones, since with more Vitamin D available, your body tends